Robert E Miller, 71, of Waddington

 WADDINGTON, N.Y.
-(WWNY) - Robert E Miller, age 71 of Waddington NY passed away on Tuesday June 9, 2020 at Claxton Hepburn Medical Center, Ogdensburg NY 13669.
-Arrangements are under the care and direction of Frary Funeral Home, Ogdensburg, NY.
+(WWNY) - Robert E Miller, age 71 of Waddington NY passed away on Tuesday, June 9, 2020, at Claxton Hepburn Medical Center, Ogdensburg NY 13669.
+Calling hours will be held on Thursday, June 18, 2020, from 1:00PM to 4:00PM at Frary Funeral Home, Ogdensburg.
+Funeral services will be held on Friday, June 19, 2020 at St. Mary’s Church in Waddington with Monsignor Aucoin officiating.
+Burial will follow at St. Mary’s Cemetery in Waddington with military honors.

 He is survived by his loving wife of 49 years, Robin Miller of Waddington, NY.